 There are certain subjects that seem to be glossed over in schools these days and geography is one of them.
 While I can not claim to remember all the geography I might have learned growing up, I can usually figure out which state is which when looking at an unlabeled map of the United States.

 My boys are not to that point, even after P spent a year on regions of the United States.
 Even though their geography is lacking a bit, they do recognize the states we have lived in or visited over the years as finding places on a map that hold a personal connection is fun.

 In mid-November, a package arrived on the doorstep containing The Little Man In the Map with Clues to Remember All 50 States for the TOS Crew program.
 This colorful and fun to read hardback book is written by E. Andrew Martonyi, illustrated by Ed Olson and published by Schoolside Press.

-Schoolside Press sells the book for $19.95 as well as a nice, laminated wall map for $21.95 to coordinate with the book.
-They also bundle the book and map for $35.00.
+Schoolside Press sells the book as well as a nice, laminated wall map to coordinate with the book.
 On the main page, there is a link for coloring pages to download.
 A teacher’s guide is also in the works which may help with using the book as a base for learning US geography.